electron-userland/electron-build-service/self-hosted.md

+To deploy, [kubernetes](https://kubernetes.io/) is used for security reasons.
 Linux is required, but you can use [multipass](https://github.com/CanonicalLtd/multipass) to run on macOS/Windows.

-To deploy, [kubernetes](https://kubernetes.io/) is used.

-To deploy you need to perform two steps:
+Two steps:

 1. create kubernetes cluster,
 2. deploy service.

 ## Kubernetes Cluster Creation

-[microk8s](https://microk8s.io) is highly recommended and used in docs.
+[microk8s](https://microk8s.io) is highly recommended and used in this instruction.

-Please see [install-local-k8s.sh](scripts/install-local-k8s.sh) and execute this script (one-line command to copy and paste is not provided to ensure that you will not damage your machine if script will be maliciously replaced).
+Please see script [install-local-k8s.sh](scripts/install-local-k8s.sh) and execute it (one-line command to copy and paste is not provided to ensure that you will not damage your machine if script will be maliciously replaced).

 ## Deploy Build Service